K1329284/EPE/README.txt

     TAN
     BROWN

-  Finally, all the platform types. (all should have (X POS, Y POS, WIDTH, HEIGHT) after the special value, if it has one, or name.)
-(Special values seen below will be contained in curly braces)
+  Finally, all the platform types.
+  All should have (X POS, Y POS, WIDTH, HEIGHT) after the special value, if it has one, or name.
+  Special values seen below will be contained in curly braces.
+  Any positional special values must be formatted as "x,y" (destination coordinates) not "(x,y)" or "x y" because the parser expects a comma-separated string without spaces or parentheses.
   ("FORCED?" means it can be if specified as a "FORCED____")

   WALL